weihaipy/saiorm/README.rst

 - [x] transform to SQL
 - [x] Support MySQL
-- [ ] Support PostgreSQL now
+- [x] Support PostgreSQL
 - [ ] Support SQLserver
 - [ ] Support Oracle Database

 If you want to support other database,just implement with the same API

-like Saiorm.MySQL.CoherentDB and add a few driver code to Saiorm.init.
+like Saiorm.PostgreSQL.CoherentDB and add a few driver code to Saiorm.init.